 - provide the finance sector with the confidence to invest in community housing

-- reduce the regulatory burden for community housing organisations working across jurisdictions
+- reduce the regulatory workload for community housing organisations working across jurisdictions

 - provide a level playing field for providers seeking to enter new jurisdictions.

 South Australian legislation

 The Community Housing Providers (National Law) (South Australia) Act 2013 was passed on 12 November 2013.
 The Act was developed in partnership with the community housing sector and included extensive public consultation.

-The Act's purpose is to govern the funding of community housing and introduce the NRS in South Australia.
-It will:
+The Act's purpose is to govern the funding of community housing by:

-- replace the South Australian Cooperative and Community Housing Act 1991 (SACCH Act)
+- replacing the South Australian Cooperative and Community Housing Act 1991 (SACCH Act)